camunda/camunda-docs/docs/apis-tools/migration-manuals/migrate-to-camunda-api.md

   - `processDefinitionVersion`
 - The following attributes were removed:
   - `isFirst` - Used to identify if the task was the first in the process.
-  - `variables` - Use Search Variables in order to retrieve variables from a user task.
+  - `variables` - Use search variables to retrieve variables from a user task.
   - `implementation` - On V2, only user tasks are returned.
   - `isFormEmbedded` - User tasks do not support embedded forms.
   - `formVersion` - For user tasks, use the `formKey` to retrieve form data.